tm-nielsen/portfolio-site/public/game_info/Scat Pit.md

 ---

 # About
-Made for the 2025 Alberta Game Jam.
+My 30th jam game, made for the 2025 Alberta Game Jam.

 Spent a weekend screeching monkey noises into my laptop so that you could too.